wadefagen/Students-by-State-at-UIUC/README.md

-# Students by State at The University of Illinois
+# Students at The University of Illinois by their home state

 A collection of students' home state at the University of Illinois from the 1998 - 2017 in a clean CSV format.